Ayushburman/UpcomingTech-.md/Ai-Infrastructure.md

 * Start with an open-weight model such as Llama
 * Fine-tune it for Indian languages and Indian-c
-* Eventually train your own foundation model
+* Eventually train your own foundation m
 ## 2. Huge context window
 Instead of competing purely on model size: